 Do you sport a Fu Manchu?
 Muttonchops?
 A soul patch?
-If so, chances are good that you're a man and that you owe your ability to grow that facial hair to your hormones.
+If so, you can chalk your ability to grow facial hair up to your hormones.